ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 A _resource agent_ (RA) is a software application implementing the RA API for a particular resource type.
-An RA allows a resource manager to perform specific mangement tasks for resource instances.
+An RA allows a resource manager to perform specific management tasks for resource instances.

 ### Resource Agent Provider